arindal1/textual-movie-matcher/README.md

 ## Contributions

 Contributions to this project are welcome!
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.
-Please ensure you adhere to the project's coding style and guidelines.
+Please ensure you adhere to the project's coding style and environment.

 1. Fork the repository to your GitHub account.